66 Models

 Copal MX & MXV Shutter

 Correspondent Norman Beierle initially alerted me to the fact that, unlike its slightly younger knob wind contemporaries with control wheels, the Yashica-Mat was first released with a Copal MX shutter.
-Plus the pre-production example, the five earliest examples in my database have the MX shutter instead of the commonly found MXV.
+In addition to the pre-production example, the six earliest examples in my database have the MX shutter instead of the commonly found MXV.
+Second earliest production Yashica-Mat:

 (Image courtesy of Göran Årelind)